 Good Text Books

-Machine Learning (Peter Flach 2012) - The Art and Science of Algorithms that Make Sense of Data.
+Machine Learning by Peter Flach (Cambridge University Press 2012) - The Art and Science of Algorithms that Make Sense of Data.
 [The examples in this book are clear and easy to understand.]

 PRML by Christopher Bishop.

 - DL With Python, by Francois Chollet (also the author of Keras).
 Detailed introduction of CNN & RNN on CV & text analysis in Keras.

 - DL for CV with Python [//trilogy], by Adrian Rosebrock.